daily-routines

 Technical Work (20–30 minutes)

 Allocate this block to scales, arpeggios, articulation patterns, and flexibility exercises.
 Use varied dynamics and tempos to challenge your control.
-For low brass players, lip slurs and pedal tones are especially effective for building consistent sound and embouchure strength.
-Record short segments to evaluate your intonation and tone quality.
+For low brass players, pedal tones build consistent sound and embouchure strength.
+Record short segments to evaluate your intonation and tone quality objectively.
+Keep a practice journal to note specific problem spots and track progress over weeks.

 Repertoire Practice (30–45 minutes)